Flutterando/modular/flutter_modular/README.md

 }
 ```

 We recommend that you split your code in various modules, such as `AuthModule`, and place all the routes related to this module within it.
-By doing so, it will much easier to maintain and share your code with other projects.
+By doing so, it will be much easier to maintain and share your code with other projects.

-> **NOTE:** Use the ModuleRoute object to create a Complex Route.
+> **NOTE:** Use the `ModuleRoute` object to create a complex Route.

 ## Adding routes

-The module routes are provided by overriding the `routes` property.
+The module's routes are provided by overriding the `routes` property.

 ```dart
 // app_module.dart